Qwertymine/boat_test/README.txt

-Minetest 0.4 mod: boats
+Minetest 0.4 mod: boat_test
 =======================
-by PilzAdam, slightly modified for NeXt
+by Qwertymine3, based of of the boat mod by jordan4ibanez, which was based off the boats mod by PilzAdam.

 License of source code:
 -----------------------